 Rising Damp Aberdeen

-Flaking paint points on your walls can be a clear indication that you are suffering from rising damp.
-Other clear signs that your properties walls are suffering from dampness are if your wallpaper is no longer able to stick to the wall or tidemarks.
-Our rising damp specialists from Aberdeen can ensure that you receive an accurate diagnosis of your problem and the most appropriate solution is provided through free advice or a property survey.
+Flaking paint patches on your walls can be a clear indication that you are suffering from rising damp.
+Other clear signs that your properties walls are suffering from rising damp are if your wallpaper is no longer able to stick to the wall or tidemarks are seen.
+Our Aberdeen branch specialists can ensure that you receive an accurate diagnosis of your problem and the most appropriate solution is provided through free advice or a property survey.
 It is important that you do not misdiagnose your damp problem as this can exacerbate the rising damp issue significantly.

 - Free Property Survey

 - Experienced & Qualified, Aberdeen Surveyors & Technicians

 Bricks and mortar are very porous which provides water with the perfect opportunity to travel upwards from the ground through very narrow spaces and pores.
 This means that moisture can spread upwards through the wall due to liquids damaging ability to move against gravity.
 Bricks and mortar absorbing this moisture is what causes rising damp to occur in walls.
 Your wall is absorbing the groundwater which is damaging the wall fabric itself.

 Damp proof courses (DPC) are automatically installed in newly built properties.
 This course is designed to stop moisture from gaining access to the brick and mortar of your property’s walls above the DPC.
 Plastic, bitumen or slate are materials often used as a damp-proof course to ensure that any water is immediately stopped from rising above the damp proof course from the ground and the wall’s foundations.
 A poorly fitted or damaged damp-proof course presents water with the opportunity to breach the wall and cause rising damp as a result.
 It is a poor practice to not have a damp-proof course installed in your home as this means you have not taken the most basic of precautions to stop rising damp occurring in your property.

 - High moisture content in lower section of walls